 • Heather Howard, State Network program director, brings a wealth of experience in both federal and state government to the State Network and the Woodrow Wilson School.
 She is a lecturer in public affairs at the Woodrow Wilson School and a faculty affiliate at the Center for Health and Wellbeing.
 She most recently served as the commissioner of New Jersey’s Department of Health and Senior Services, a cabinet level agency with a budget of approximately $3.5 billion.
 There she was responsible for oversight of public health services, regulation of health care institutions, hospital financing, senior services and health care policy and research.
 Her prior public policy experience includes work in the U.S. Senate and House of Representatives, the Domestic Policy Council at the White House, and the Health Care Task Force within the Antitrust Division at the U.S. Justice Department.
 Heather received a Bachelor of Arts from Duke University and a J.D. from New York University School of Law.

-• Dan Meuse, State Network deputy director, serves as state liaison for Oregon and New York as well as assisting the program director in managing and coordinating the technical assistance providers serving the State Network partner states.
+• Dan Meuse, State Network deputy director, serves as state liaison for Colorado and New York as well as assisting the program director in managing and coordinating the technical assistance providers serving the State Network partner states.
 Dan was deeply involved in ACA implementation at the state level as Deputy Chief of Staff for Rhode Island’s Lieutenant Governor.
 Dan was the principle subject matter expert for the Rhode Island Healthcare Reform Commission on Health Insurance Exchange policy and delivery system and payment reform through mid-2014.
 He also served as the SIM project director for Rhode Island’s Model Design project and led the Exchange’s stakeholder engagement efforts.
 Dan received a Bachelor of Arts from Brown University and a Master’s in Business Administration from Providence College.

 • Isabel Friedenzohn, State Network state liaison, serves as a state liaison by coordinating the technical assistance needs of Maryland, Minnesota, and Michigan.
 Isabel is the deputy director of State Coverage Initiatives program (SCI) which provides timely, experience- and research-based information and technical assistance to state leaders in order to help them move health care reform forward at the state level.
 Ms. Friedenzohn has over ten years of experience providing technical assistance and coaching to state health policy professionals exploring a wide variety of health policy reforms.
 Isabel joined AcademyHealth in October 2001 after receiving a Master’s of Public Health degree from the University of Michigan School of Public Health.